SALTWELL PARK - A REGISTERED GRADE II PARK

 4 CHARLTON MEMORIAL DRINKING FOUNTAIN

 Listed 23rd January 1973 (No.1248553).
 Stone and granite in Gothic style.
 Square stepped base and battered shaft.
 Grey granite basins on each face supported on corbels with pink granite columns.
 Main shaft has inset corner columns of pink granite and high relief carvings, a gable on each face and a crocketed spire with angle pinnacles.
-Two portrait heads, [only one on memorial] a coat of arms and an inscription ‘ To George Charlton Esq, JP, Mayor of Gateshead 1874 and 1875 in recognition of his labours in the cause of social reform’.
+A portrait heads, a coat of arms and an inscription ‘ To George Charlton Esq, JP, Mayor of Gateshead 1874 and 1875 in recognition of his labours in the cause of social reform’.

 George Charlton (1808-1885) was born near Hexham, Northumberland.
 He grew up on a farm and went into business with his brother as a butcher.
 He became a Methodist Preacher and a great advocate of the temperance principles, being an active member of the Teetotal Society.
 The memorial was unveiled by Robert Spence Watson on 9th September 1876.